 I authored my first book, “The Little Book of SOUL HUGS”, which was a collection of those thoughts I was screaming from the mountaintops and bound it together to be a guide, a personal pocket-sized cheerleader to help others find their light and jump into the game.
-After a life-changing three month solo adventure to Italy in the summer of 2013, I began my next book which became an international best seller, Love Yourself Happy: A Journey Back to You.
+After a life-changing three month solo adventure to Italy in the summer of 2013, I began writing my next book which became an international best seller, Love Yourself Happy: A Journey Back to You.

 I am a International Motivational Speaker (Joy Magnet), which honestly, I’ve always been one to someone in my life, but now I just do it on stage in front of larger audiences.

-I am a Truth Coach.
+I am a Self-Love Coach.
 I have the awesome opportunity to help you discover your own brilliant light by accepting, embracing and loving your YOU.

 My secret dream (although not so secret anymore) is to travel the United States in an RV, sharing my message.
 Stopping in cities and meeting those who need a pick-me-up all the while documenting my travels.
 Sharing the beautiful people in the world and how it’s possible for even the most hurt heart to rebuild, transform, and then use their lives to change the lives of others.

-I am the Co-Founder of The Wellness Universe where we’ve gathered a huge community of World-Changers whose soul purpose is to help others become happy, healthy and whole.
+I am the Co-Founder of The Wellness Universe where I’ve gathered over 3500+ World-Changers whose soul purpose is to help others become happy, healthy and whole.
 While I would love to help the world, I also know that it takes more than just me.
 We are making massive movement in the world and I’m super proud of watching this unfold every single day.

 My grandfather used to tell me that I lived with my head in the clouds and it’s something that I will never stop doing.
 I dream big and I won’t give up until I’m standing right in the midst of each and every dream come true.